jensimmons/cssremedy/README.md

 Start your project with a remedy for the technical debt of CSS.
 Created by Mozilla Developer Outreach.

-## Contributing
+## Contribute

 We'd love to have you contribute to this project.
-You can do so by creating or commenting on an issue on Github.
+[Create or comment on an issue](https://github.com/mozdevs/cssremedy/issues).

 ## What Is This?